• Search by category

 Conclusion

-Carol Jagger’s work offers a nuanced perspective on the challenges and opportunities associated with longer life spans that, in a way, reflect many of the thoughts we have had around our Frailomic and MID-Frail projects into ageing.
-Her research highlights the need for a multi-faceted approach to healthy ageing—one that integrates early prevention, addresses inequalities, and adapts healthcare systems to the realities of ageing populations.
-Ultimately, her message is one of optimism tempered with realism: living longer in good health is possible, but it requires concerted effort from individuals, healthcare providers, and policymakers alike.
+Carol Jagger’s work offers a nuanced perspective on the challenges and opportunities associated with longer life spans, one that aligns closely with many of the ideas explored in our Frailomic and MID-Frail projects into ageing.
+Her research highlights the need for a multi-faceted approach to healthy ageing: one that integrates early prevention, addresses inequalities, and adapts healthcare systems to the realities of ageing populations.

 References

-1. Siervo M, et al. Metabolic syndrome and longitudinal changes in cognitive function: a systematic review and meta-analysis.
+2. Siervo M, et al. Metabolic syndrome and longitudinal changes in cognitive function: a systematic review and meta-analysis.
 J Alzheimers Dis.
-2014;41(1):151-61
+2014;41(1):151-61.

 About the author